-- Do you have sagging or drooping breasts?
+- Have sagging or drooping breasts

-- Are your nipples enlarged from breastfeeding?
+- Your nipples are enlarged from breastfeeding

 If you’re suffering from the effects of sagging, asymmetrical breasts or drooping nipples, you can take advantage of our breast lift and implants procedure to enhance your overall breast size, shape and position.
 An initial consultation with Dr Mark Doyle is the first step to help assess your condition and determine your candidacy for this breast procedure.

-Dr Mark Doyle has put together a comprehensive guide to answer all your questions and concerns surrounding a breast lift and implants procedure.
+Dr Doyle has put together a comprehensive guide to answer all your questions and concerns surrounding a breast lift and implants procedure.
 Download the guide to explore:

 - Breast surgery post-pregnancy or weight loss